Skip to main content

 Our Art Therapy options include: Outpatient Program (OP)

-FAQs About Art Therapy & Addiction Treatment
+FAQs About Art Therapy for Addiction & Mental Health

 More questions about art therapy and healing from the effects of substance use disorders and mental health disorders?
 We’ve answered some of your most frequently asked questions below.

+Recovery is not black and white, and there is no set timeline for how long art therapy, or any other therapy, takes to work.
+Some clients experience emotional relief within the first session, while others progress over several weeks.
+Consistency, therapeutic engagement, and openness significantly impact results.
 Everyone’s recovery is different.
 You may experience an improvement of your overall well-being after a single session, whereas someone else may take several sessions or several weeks of sessions before a breakthrough is achieved.

 It’s important to remember that consistency is key in your treatment.
 The more you show up fully present for your sessions and are committed to doing the work it takes to recover, the better your overall experience in treatment will be.